miketheman/elgato.dart/README.md

 ## Who?

-This project was inpsired by [Brett Langdon][], who had figured out how to do this in a simpler, bash-friendly approach, while assigning a static IP address to the light, [curl][], and [jq][], something like this:
+This project was inspired by [Brett Langdon][], who had figured out how to do this in a simpler, bash-friendly approach, while assigning a static IP address to the light, [curl][], and [jq][], something like this: